joeldg/bowhead/README.md

 Bowhead (a type of whale) is the codename for a boilerplate within Laravel for building Cryptocurrency and Forex automated systems.

+Utilizing a RESTful API, Bowhead can be used as a middle-layer for your favorite language to interface with multiple brokerages and market makers, just add your API keys.

-It utilizes all the TALib functions implemented in the Trader extenstion for PHP and creates some of it's own indicators which are composites of those from TALib.
+Bowhead utilizes all the TALib functions implemented in the Trader extenstion for PHP and creates some of it's own indicators which are composites of those from TALib.

 #### Focus of the project.